averan/django-notes/README.md

 # django-notes
 A notes app using Django and Sqlite3

-Haciendo una POC para manejas un timetracking
+Haciendo una POC para manejar un timetracking